 I think we were at Samburu Lodge when I saw this fellow along the path near the cabins.
 I was amazed at the lizard's bright colors.

-When the performers danced, their beads danced with them.
+When the performers danced, their beads had a dance of their own.

 I took a hand-held cassette tape recorder along on the trip and recorded the dancers.
-When Bob replayed the sounds, the Samburu men and women were fascinated, and acted as if they had never seen a tape recorder before.
+When Bob replayed the sounds, the Samburu men and women were fascinated, and acted as if they had never seen a cassette recorder before.
+Hearing the drums on the recording, they quickly launched into their dance moves.

 A trip to Africa is a real get-away from the hustle and bustle of contemporary life.
 Impressive vistas like this are encountered daily.
 The scenes are mesmerizingly beautiful.